Your Industrial Property May Have Value Beyond the Building

 • Revenue from underutilized land

-• No upfront or future capital investment
+• No owner capital investment

 PROCESS